dcodesdev/rustfinity.com/challenges/playing-cards/description.md

-Enums in Rust can combine unit and tuple variants to represent a wide range of concepts.
+Enums in Rust can combine unit, tuple and named field variants to represent a wide range of concepts.
 This challenge uses enums to represent playing cards in a card game.

 You will implement a `Card` enum that can represent either: